ohhfishal/notes/notes/Recipes/waffles.md

 ## Instructions
 1. Blend everything in a blender.
 Don't overblend, just long enough so everything is incorporated.
 2. Cook like waffles.
-May also cook like panckages.
+May also cook like pancakes.

 # Variants
 - Add in a 1/2 cup of pumpkin puree.